alex-wang101/stock_analysis/README.md

 # Want to stay updated with the exchange rate and a specific stock? #

-This project streams real-time stock data, processes it using Apache Kafka and Apache Spark, and displays the processed data in real time.
-It includes integration with the Yahoo Finance API to fetch stock data and ExchangeRate-API to convert prices to the desired currency.
+This project streams real-time stock data, processes it using **Apache Kafka and Apache Spark**, and displays the processed data in real time.
+It includes integration with the **Yahoo Finance API** to fetch stock data and ExchangeRate-API to convert prices to the desired currency.

 Customize the stock and currency you want to analyze